Menu

 You can explore the Queen Charlotte Track in many different ways.
 From camping to staying in luxury accommodation, guided hikes, doing day walks or even mountain biking.

-It is literally a ‘choose your own adventure’ type hike.
+Hiking the track is literally a ‘choose your own adventure’.

 This is a very long post so you may want to get a cup of tea first.

-Like the Abel Tasman Coast Track, the Queen Charlotte Track (QCT) takes you through gorgeous coastal scenery in the northern parts of the South Island.
+Like the Abel Tasman Coast Track, the Queen Charlotte Track (QCT) takes you through gorgeous coastal scenery of the northern South Island.

 View of Queen Charlotte Sound (Totaranui)